LEROS

-LEROS is a family of chemical rocket engines manufactured by Nammo at Westcott, Buckinghamshire, United Kingdom.
+LEROS (Liquid Engine Royal Ordinance Space) is a family of chemical rocket engines manufactured by Nammo at Westcott, Buckinghamshire, United Kingdom.
 LEROS engines have been used as primary apogee engines for telecommunications satellites such as the Lockheed Martin A2100 as well as deep space missions such as Juno.
 The LEROS engines are made of niobium alloy, which is traditionally used for liquid rocket engines such as the attitude control thrusters of the Apollo Lunar Module.